RIAPS/riaps-integration/riaps-node-creation/README_NANO.md

 4) The device is now ready to be logged into without a display, so make sure the device is connected using ethernet to the router used to communicate between the VM and remote nodes.

+>Note: This is Ubuntu 18.04 setup

+5) Upgrade to Ubuntu 20.04

+    a) Found the following instructions for the upgrade - https://qengineering.eu/install-ubuntu-20.04-on-jetson-nano.html

 ## Add Real Time Patch to Kernel Image

 This part can be performed on the RIAPS VM (ubuntu system with good computing power), not on the Jetson Nano.